libp2p/jvm-libp2p/README.md

     * We are shooting for Aug/early Sept 2019.
     * Only Java-friendly façade.

-* **maturity phase (v1.x):** an flexible and versatile stack adhering to the key design principles of modularity and pluggability advocated by the libp2p project, offering features present in mature implementations like go-libp2p, rust-libp2p, js-libp2p.
+* **maturity phase (v1.x):** upgrades the minimal version to a flexible and versatile stack adhering to the key design principles of modularity and pluggability that define the libp2p project.
+It adds features present in mature implementations like go-libp2p, rust-libp2p, js-libp2p.
     * will offer: pluggable peerstore, connection manager, QUIC transport, circuit relay, AutoNAT, AutoRelay, NAT traversal, etc.
     * Android-friendly.